Arul-DevX/EDA_of_internships_India/README.md

-# 📊 Exploratory Data Analysis of Internship Opportunities in India
+# 📊 Exploratory Data Analysis of Internships in India

 ## 📌 Project Overview